I can tell an entire story about my life by describing my relationship with my body.

 Much like a game, we can quiz ourselves: When I think ________, what do I feel in my body?
 When I have an image of _______, what do I feel in my body?
 Then follow the sensation lovingly.
 Do more thoughts, images, emotions come up?
 Then ask again: When I feel/think/imagine _________, what do I feel in my body?
 Just follow and describe what is happening in your body, lovingly and patiently, like you would with a child.

 The body is also filled with resources we can play with to find new sensations and different ways of feeling embodied.
-Following trauma, we can feel like prisoners in our bodies, especially if chronic pain or obesity are reactions to sexual abuse.
+Following trauma, we can feel like prisoners in our bodies, especially if chronic pain or obesity are reactions to sexual trauma.
 The temptation is to see the body as forever out of control, or painful, or obese.
 Please don’t fall into this trap.
 Trust that change is always possible, and begin to look for ways to see your body as a resource rather than a burden.

 Sometimes something as simple as listing all that you can do with your body, and regularly giving your body gratitude, can encourage a better relationships with your body and feelings of possibility.
 For some, it may be necessary to find parts of the body that feel safe, or without pain, as entry points into a relationship.
 (The ear lobes are typically pain free and have less sensation, so are good places to start when you have chronic pain.)
 Wherever and however the process begins isn’t as important as the desire to relate to the body gently, even lovingly.